rspace-os/rspace-client-java-model/Readme.md

   manipulation.
 If you want to see these methods in your IDE, please consult the [Lombok website](https://projectlombok.org/) for how to do this.

-  There are no dependencies on JSON libraries leaving you free to choose your own to convert these objects to/from JSON.
+  There are minimal dependencies on Jackson libraries,  leaving you free to choose your own JSON converter   to convert these objects to/from JSON.
 JSON serialisation has been tested using Jackson 2.8.
 If you do use Jackson, please configure your ObjectMapper to convert Enum classes as follows:

       ObjectMapper mapper = new ObjectMapper();
 		mapper.enable(DeserializationFeature.READ_ENUMS_USING_TO_STRING);
 		mapper.enable(SerializationFeature.WRITE_ENUMS_USING_TO_STRING);